Helsinki-NLP/OpusFilter/README.md

   --langs src_lang trg_lang
                         Language codes corresponding to the source and target files --scripts src_script trg_script
-                        Alphabetic scripts corresponding to the source and target files --work_dir WORK_DIR   Directory where source and target files and all intermediate files are processed (default=.)
+                        Alphabetic scripts corresponding to the source and target files.
+If omitted, CharacterScoreFilter will not be used.
-  --output_file OUTPUT_FILE
+  --output-file OUTPUT_FILE
+                        Generated config file (default=config.yaml) --sample-size SAMPLE_SIZE
+                        Number of sentence pairs used for clustering (default=100000) --work-dir WORK_DIR   Location of the source and target files --inter-dir INTER_DIR
+                        Save intermediate files in this directory.
+These files are: deduplicated files
-                        Generated config file (default=config.yaml) --graph               Show a scatter plot of the clustering and histograms of feature data distributions
+                        > files with empty lines and lines longer than 150 words removed > sample files for clustering > scores for the sample > labels from clustering --graph               Show a scatter plot of the clustering and histograms of feature data distributions
   --overwrite           Overwrite existing config file and intermediate files